fusorjs/dom/docs/tutorial.md

 1. `Create` DOM Element
 2. `Update` DOM Element

-**[Fusor](https://github.com/fusorjs/dom) is a simple JavaScript library that helps create and update DOM elements.**

----

-Using the library instead of the native DOM API is beneficial because it is:

-1. Declarative
-2. Easy to understand and reason about
-3. Less verbose
+This library simplifies and streamlines the usage of native DOM functions, such as `createElement` and `replaceChild`.
+The [**Fusor library**](https://github.com/fusorjs/dom) is all about making these functions easier and more concise to use.

-There are many examples of common problems below.
+Below are many examples of common problems.
 Try to recreate them using the tools you are currently using.
-You might be surprised to find that developing with Fusor is the most concise, flexible, lightweight, and performant way to build frontend applications.
+You might be surprised to find that developing with Fusor could be the most concise, flexible, lightweight, and performant way to build frontend applications.

 <!--